 - Bring any inhalers you are currently using.

-- Bring any custom-fitted appliances or orthopaedic appliances that you will use after surgery.
+- Bring any custom-fitted appliances or orthopedic appliances that you will use after surgery.
 These include collars, lumbar corsets, slings, walking boots, post-op shoes, etc.

-Remove all makeup and fingernail polish.
-These can interfere with our monitoring devices.
+Makeup/Fingernail Polish - Remove all makeup and fingernail polish.

 If Your Child is Having Surgery